Genitourinary medicine

 Educational and Research Opportunities

 Involvement in research and audit are encouraged at all stages throughout the training programme and out of programme experience for research is encouraged.
-All trusts have audit programmes to which the trainees will contribute and may lead; they will also have opportunity to take part in regional and national audits.
+All Trusts have audit / quality improvement programmes to which the trainees will contribute and may lead.
+They will also have opportunity to take part in regional and national audits.